Lamaload Reservoir: Description

 The dam is of a round-headed buttress type construction, a form of gravity dam, 186 metres in width by 38 metres high, with six buttresses with heads around 15 metres wide.
 The buttresses have a curved profile, and are 46 metres in cross-section at the base, reducing to 2.1 metres at the top.
 The individual buttresses are separate from each other, to give the foundations a small degree of freedom to shift.
 The dam was constructed with low-heat cement.
 The water treatment works are served by Lamaload Road, off the B5470.
 The daily extraction volume was estimated in 1962 at between 3,400,000 and 6,800,000 litres.
 The reservoir and associated water treatment works are now owned by United Utilities.

 Recreation

-Lamaload is used for fishing and birdwatching.
+Lamaload is used for fishing (membership is managed by Prince Albert Angling Society) and birdwatching.
 It is among the most popular locations for tourists in the South West Peak, forming an important access point for walkers to the surrounding moorland.
 It lies on the Tegg's Nose and Dean Valley walk, included in The Independents top 50 British walks for summer in 2011.
 Shining Tor, the highest point in Cheshire, and Windgather Rocks are nearby.
 Birds seen here include flycatchers, nuthatches, treecreepers and woodpeckers.
 Facilities include a car park (not open all year) and picnic tables.